hamish/Breeze/README.md

 ## Additional cli options

 * The ability to wait for a CF operation to complete.

+## Additional parameter options

+* allow users to specify queries for ami's at launch/update time. eg latest windows or linux ami.
+* there are probably other dimensions that paramters should be configurable along than just accountid.

 # Integrating with CI/CD pipelines.